deveshm/connormcgarr.github.io/_posts/2019-07-12-WS32_recv()-Reuse.md

 The __third__ parameter, `int len` is the size of the buffer.
 Remember, this is going to be a hexademical representation of the decimal value we supply.
 A shell is around 350-3500 bytes.
 Let's remmeber this going forward.

 The __fourth__ parameter, `int flags`, is a numerical value that will allow for adding semantics/options to the function.
-We will just have this parameter set to `0`, as to not influence or change the function in any unintended way.
+We will just have this parameter set to zero, as to not influence or change the function in any unintended way.

 Finding the Call to WS_32.recv()
 ---